YurongYou/rlTORCS/README.md

 * `auto_back`: bool value,  set `false` to disable the car's ability to reverse its gear (for going backward)

 ### Multithread example
-see `torcs_test.lua`
+See `torcs_test.lua`.

 ### Action Space
 We provide environments with two different action spaces.
-Note that different action space should choose different type of game configurations respectively (see Further Customization section below for explanations on game configuration).
+Note that different action space should choose different type of game configurations respectively (see [Further Customization](https://github.com/YurongYou/rlTORCS#optional-further-customization) section below for explanations on game configuration).

 In original torcs, the driver can have controls on four different actions: